Costa Rica Real Estate Investment Guide 2026

 Final Thoughts

 Costa Rica real estate investment offers political stability, strong tourism fundamentals, and the ability to transact in US dollars.
+The market is active in 2025-2026, with international buyer interest up sharply and inventory tight in the best locations.
 It’s a mature market with moderate appreciation potential and realistic rental yields in the 4-8% gross range (3-5% net after costs).

 It’s not a get-rich-quick market.
 Returns are steady but modest.
 Liquidity is lower than US markets.
 Costs (closing, HOA fees, management, maintenance) are higher than many investors expect.